15 Project 4 - Developing an image filter

 15.4.4 Looking at the pixel data

-Now that we have the pixel data stored in our “buffer object”, we can take just a quick look at the bytes.
+Now that we have the pixel data stored in our “buffer object”, we can take a quick look at the bytes.
 In the example below, we are looking at the first 12 bytes in the decoded pixel data.

 If you take a close look at these values, you might notice that every 4 bytes in the sequence is 255.
 Which, coincidentally is the maximum possible integer value to be represented by a u8 value.
 So, if the range from 0 to 255, which is the range of integer values that can be represented by an u8 value, can be represented as a scale from 0% to 100%, these 255 values are essentially 100% in that scale.

 If you recall from Section 15.2.2, I have described in that section that our pedro_pascal.png PNG file uses the RGBA color model, which adds an alpha (or transparency) byte to each pixel in the image.
 As consequence, each pixel in the image is represented by 4 bytes.
-Since we are looking here are the first 12 bytes in the image, it means that we are looking at the data of the first \(12 / 4 = 3\) pixels in the image.
+Since we are looking here are the first 12 bytes in the image, it means that we are looking at the data from the first \(12 / 4 = 3\) pixels in the image.

 So, based on how these first 12 bytes (or these 3 pixels) look, with these 255 values at every 4 bytes, we can say that is likely that every pixel in the image have alpha (or transparency) setted to 100%.
 This might not be true, but, is the most likely possibility.
-Also, if we look at the image itself, which if your recall is exposed at Figure 15.1, we can see that the transparency of the image does not change across the image, which enforces this theory.
+Also, if we look at the image itself, which if your recall is exposed at Figure 15.1, we can see that the transparency does not change across the image, which enforces this theory.

 {